sictweb/dps945/notes/hypermedia-representation.md

 What to do with the link object?
 We will add it to the data that will be returned to the requestor.
 More about this soon.

 First, let's review your current web service experience.
-When returning a single item from your Node + Express app, the response looks something like this:
+When returning a single item from your Node + Express app, the JSON response looks something like this:

 ```js
 {